Black serif text that reads "Answers-FAQ."

 After the student has shared a list of specific courses with the total number of credits requested, the academic advisor will evaluate their case and then elect either of the two options below.
 Once elected, the decision by the program is final, and students shall continue submitting the College’s petition form to process the request:

-A note signed on behalf of the program in support of an exception for credit overload
+A note signed on behalf of the program that supports an exception for credit overload

 OR